AfriGen-D/imputation-service-docs/resources.md

 4. **Ask the community**: Post on relevant forums
 5. **Contact support**: [Get in touch](contact.md) with our team

-For urgent issues or institutional partnerships, contact us directly at [support@imputationserver.com](mailto:support@imputationserver.com).
+For urgent issues or institutional partnerships, contact us directly at [support@bioinformaticsinstitute.africa](mailto:support@bioinformaticsinstitute.africa).